benlmyers/swiftui-particles/README.md

 https://github.com/benlmyers/swiftui-particles
 ```

-- To begin with pre-made particles, import `ParticlesPresets`:
+- To begin with pre-made particles, like Fire or Rain, add and import the `ParticlesPresets` library:

 ```swift
 import ParticlesPresets
 ```

-- Or, to build your own particle systems, import `Particles`:
+- Or, to build your own particle systems, add and import the `Particles` library:

 ```swift
 import Particles